Anaplasmosis

 Anaplasmosis: What Is, Causes, Symptoms, Diagnosis and Complications

-Anaplasmosis In Pregnancy
+Anaplasmosis in Pregnancy

 Tick-borne infections of a pregnant woman can potentially affect the development of the fetusTrusted Source.
 It is most dangerous when it occurs during the first trimester of pregnancy.
 Finding a tick by a pregnant woman can cause anxiety, but it is worth remembering that not each tick is a carrier.
 Even a small chance of a tick bite should be taken seriously because of its risks.
 Quickly tell a doctor if you think you've been bitten.